MetacatLedger/tstorage/practical_applications.md

 ## Practical applications (big implementation)

-This is a list of things that transient storage could be used for.
+This is a (n incomplete) list of things that transient storage could be used for.

 ### Message passing